Burykhia: Description

 Burykhia hunti is possibly the earliest, and oldest, known ascidian tunicate, alongside Ausia from the younger Nama Group.

 It has a sac-like form, which grew up to 135 mm in height, and a width of 97 mm.
 The body itself is made up of bands, which contain evenly spaced openings, which are also equal in size.
 There is also a longitudinal zig-zag ridge running down the length of the body, supporting a possible affinity with the suborder Phlebobranchia, and was most likely sessile.
 The fossil material of Burykhia also clearly shows that it was highly elastic, due to the deformation of the bands and fossils themselves.
 It has also been noted that in all material, there is preserved a spherical feature within or adjacent to Burykhia, which could be infilled internal structures, such as a digestive tract.

-It has been noted to share many similarities with Ausia, although it is much bettered preserved, and has a few key details which differentiate it as its own genus.
+It has been noted to share many similarities with Ausia, although it is much better preserved, and has a few key details which differentiate it as its own genus.
 Even when taking deformational processes into account, openings of Burykhia are set further apart than the openings seen in Ausia, and are not as elongated.
 The longitudinal ridge seen in Burykhia is also a lot more distinct than in Ausia.
-Although it has been noted that if more better material of Ausia or Burykhia is found that shows both are the same, there is a likely chance Burykhia could be synonymized with Ausia, but until then, they remain as separate genera.
+Although it has been noted that if better examples of Ausia or Burykhia are found that show both are the same, there is a chance Burykhia could be synonymized with Ausia, but until then, they remain as separate genera.

 Affinities

 Due to the preservation of Burykhia, thanks to the possible rapid infilling of its internals from sand, something common to the area Burykhia was found, it was possible to do an in depth look at to what Burykhia may have affinities to, unlike the possibly related Ausia, which has been though many reinterpretations.

-It has already been noted that the longitudinal ridge that runs down the length of Burykhia suggest affinities with the Phlebobranchia, a suborder with in class Ascidiacea, which itself sits within subphylum of Tunicata.
+It has already been noted that the longitudinal ridge that runs down the length of Burykhia suggest affinities with the Phlebobranchia, a suborder with in class Ascidiacea, which itself sits within the subphylum of Tunicata.
 The arrangement of the openings is also similar to that of the gill sacs seem in adult tunicates.
-Although, it must be noted that the banding that runs around Burykhia joins the longitudinal ridge with a noticeable glide reflection, similar to other Ediacaran forms like the Proarticulata or Petalonamae, although the paper also notes that it is known that some chordates do show glide reflection during developmental stages, like hemichordates, which show a glide reflection in their gill apparatus during growth.
+However, the banding that runs around Burykhia joins the longitudinal ridge with a noticeable glide reflection, similar to other Ediacaran forms like the Proarticulata or Petalonamae, although the paper also notes that it is known that some chordate relatives do show glide reflection during developmental stages, like hemichordates, which show a glide reflection in their gill apparatus during growth.
 Burkhia also has a similar size range to most tunicates.

-If Burykhia is indeed an tunicate, alongside Ausia, both would also lend credence and help calibrate the debated molecular clock estimates of chordates, with one molecular clock study estimating that protochordates separated some 900 million years ago, although some have disputed this, putting the time-interval of separation at 794 million years ago.
+If Burykhia is indeed a tunicate, alongside Ausia, both would also lend credence and help calibrate the debated molecular clock estimates of chordates, with one molecular clock study estimating that protochordates separated some 900 million years ago, although some have disputed this, putting the time-interval of separation at 794 million years ago.